 All fundraisers held on or off campus must be pre-approved by the Advancement Office.
-Please contact the Advancement Office for additional information regarding the application process and required form at 818-837-5306.
 Only fundraisers directly benefiting an Alemany organization, club or sport will be permitted on school grounds.
 No outside sales or fundraisers profiting individual students and/or outside organization will be permitted (i.e., Girl Scout cookie sales and other school fundraisers).